git-ecosystem/git-credential-manager/docs/faq.md

 ### Q: I got an error saying unsecure HTTP is not supported.

-To keep your data secure, Git Credential Manager Core will not send credentials for Azure Repos, Azure DevOps Server (TFS), GitHub, and Bitbucket, over HTTP connections that are not secured using TLS (HTTPS).
+To keep your data secure, Git Credential Manager will not send credentials for Azure Repos, Azure DevOps Server (TFS), GitHub, and Bitbucket, over HTTP connections that are not secured using TLS (HTTPS).

 Please make sure your remote URLs use "https://" rather than "http://".

 ### Q: I got an authentication error and I am behind a network proxy.

-You probably need to configure Git and GCM Core to use a proxy.
+You probably need to configure Git and GCM to use a proxy.
 Please see detailed information [here](https://aka.ms/gcmcore-httpproxy).

 ### Q: I'm getting errors about picking a credential store on Linux.